How to get a Kuku Bird Chick pet and Leaping Kuku Bird mount in Crimson Desert

 Step 2: Reunite Egg with Nest

-To hatch the Kuku Bird’s Egg, you have to take it to the nest where its mother laid it.
+To hatch the Kuku Bird Egg, you have to take it to a special nest like the one you use for hatching a Baby Wyvern.
 That nest is beneath a dead tree near the cliff to the east of Bloodsteel Camp.
 You can see this location drawn in that research journal you picked up as well.

-The nest is perfectly sized to incubate the Leaping Kuku Bird’s Egg and looks more well-built than the ones made out of sticks by smaller Kuku Birds up on Rocca’s Hill in Hernand.
+The nest is perfectly sized to incubate Kuku Bird Eggs and looks more well-built than the ones made out of sticks you find elsewhere.

 Step 3: Hatch Egg